Can’t stop spitting during pregnancy? Read on.

 How to get rid of excessive saliva during pregnancy?

-Mints, gum, or hard candy can help distract from the excess salivation.
+There is not much when it comes to medical treatment for morning sickness.
+However, mints, gum, or hard candy can help distract from the excess salivation.
 I think Preggie Pops are a great option.

 If you are experiencing heartburn during pregnancy, this may contribute to excess saliva.
 The increased acid may trigger salivation, which helps to neutralize the acid.
 You can treat this with an OTC antacid, such as TUMS or by drinking milk.
 However, if your heartburn is really bad, you can get a prescription from your physician.